강의

 • This course is essential for all developers who have the concern of "I can write code, but I don't know what to build."

-Requirements Gathering Questions: Posts asking "How do you gather and analyze requirements?" from newcomers and job seekers frequently appear on developer forums and Reddit.
+Requirements Gathering Questions: Posts asking "How do you gather and analyze requirements?" from newcomers and job seekers frequently appear on developer forums or Reddit.
 For example, a computer science student sought advice from senior developers, asking "How do you collect stakeholder requirements in practice?" (reddit.com).
 This shows the demand for learning how to obtain clear requirements in real projects.

-Role Emphasis: According to advice from experienced developers, the core of software development is "Problem definition", and it is mentioned that true experts need the ability to accurately define requirements (medium.com).
+Role Emphasis: According to advice from mid-level developers, the core of software development is "Problem definition", and it is mentioned that true experts need the ability to accurately define requirements (medium.com).
 Opinions emphasizing the importance of problem definition like this are frequently found in developer communities as well.

-Educational Necessity: Korean developer blogs identify problem definition ability as a "fundamental skill" (medium.com), pointing out that when analyzing data or designing systems, defining the problem to be solved first is essential rather than focusing on tools (inflearn.com, velog.io).
+Educational Necessity: Korean developer blogs identify problem definition ability as a "fundamental skill"(medium.com), pointing out that defining the problem to be solved is essential before using tools when analyzing data or designing systems(inflearn.com, velog.io).
 These articles highlight the necessity of problem definition skills for learners.

 💡 Course Features